Kneeling Quad Stretch

 🔥 Modifications:

-• Beginner: Place folded towel under kneeling knee for cushion
+• Beginner: Place folded towel under kneeling knee for a cushion

 • Advanced: Lean torso slightly back to intensify the stretch